nagasudhirpulla/taming_python/blog/skills/flask_submounting.md

 ## Sub mounting an application using DispatcherMiddleware class
 * DispatcherMiddleware class can be used to dispatch one or more flask applications each with different URL prefix
 * Each URL prefix should start with a `/` (example `/app1`)
-* If no prefixes are matched, the DispatcherMiddleware can be configured to route the requests to a particular flask application or send a No
+* If no prefixes are matched, the DispatcherMiddleware can be configured to route the requests to a particular flask application or send a "404 not found" error

 ### extract variables from URL segments
 ```py